Losing a Loved One: How to Settle Finances

 After a loved one dies, instruct creditors to freeze, transfer, or close accounts.
 Stop any automatic payments or deposits.
 Cancel subscriptions and notify the Social Security office.
 See RBFCU’s A Financial Guide Following the Loss of a Loved One for Account Settlement Information.

-Check to see if the deceased person’s employer hold any benefits due to survivors, such as unused vacation or sick leave.
+Check to see if the deceased person’s employer holds any benefits due to survivors, such as unused vacation or sick leave.
 It’s also possible that a health plan can continue coverage for survivors for 36 months under COBRA.

 Paying the bills